checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-28-Bridging Visas.md

 <hr/>
 ## Bridging visa E (BVE)

-A Bridging visa (BVE) allows someone to lawfully remain in Australia, if their substantive visa has ended, and they are either:
+A Bridging visa E (BVE) allows someone to lawfully remain in Australia, if their substantive visa has ended, and they are either:

 + Making arrangements to leave Australia
 + Finalising their immigration matter or are waiting for a decision on a pending application.

- There are two types of BVE’s:
+ There are two types of BVE:

 + Bridging (General) visa (subclass 050)- generally granted to an unlawful non-citizen
 + Bridging (Protection Visa Applicant) visa – used in limited circumstances for eligible non-citizens who are prevented from making a bridging visa application under the Migration Act or Regulations